Oussama-pixel/Oussama-pixel/README.md

 - 👋 Hi, I’m @Oussama-pixel
-- 👀 I’m interested in MERN STACK Web Developement , data-visualisation in python/D3.js , data-science (MySql , PostgreSql, Oracle DB, MongoDB)
+- 👀 I’m interested in Software Development , Web Developement , data-science .
-- 💞️ I’m looking to collaborate on projects in Software Development.
+- 💞️ I’m looking to collaborate on big projects and creative ideas.
 - 📫 How to reach me :
----My FB: Boujnan  Oussama---
----Insta : _oussama_bj_---
 ---LinkedIn : https://www.linkedin.com/in/oussama-boujnan